 Because the Company's products are sold primarily to the highway construction industry, the business is seasonal in nature.
 Traditionally, the Company's customers do not purchase new equipment for shipment during the summer and fall months to avoid disrupting their peak season for highway construction and repair work.
 The majority of orders for the Company's products are typically received between October and February, with a significant volume of shipments occurring prior to June.
-The principal factors driving demand for the Company's products are the level of government funding for domestic highway construction and repair, infrastructure development in emerging economies, the need for spare parts, and a trend towards larger plants resulting from industry consolidation.
+The principal factors driving demand for the Company's products are the level of government funding for domestic highway construction and repair, replacement of existing plants, the need for spare parts, and a continuing trend towards larger plants.

-In 1968, the Company was formed by the merger of Mechtron Corporation with General Combustion, Inc. and Genco Manufacturing, Inc. The new entity reincorporated in Delaware in 1969 and adopted the name Mechtron

-International Corporation in 1970.
+In 1968, the Company was formed by the merger of Mechtron Corporation with General Combustion, Inc. and Genco Manufacturing, Inc. The new entity reincorporated in Delaware in 1969 and adopted the name Mechtron International Corporation in 1970.
 In 1985, the Company began a series of acquisitions into related fields starting with the Beverley Group Ltd. in the United Kingdom (the "UK").
 Hy-Way Heat Company, Inc. and the Bituma Group were acquired in 1986.
 In 1987, the Company changed its name to Gencor Industries, Inc. and acquired Davis Line Inc. and its subsidiaries in 1988.

 In 1998, the Company entered into agreements with Carbontronics, LLC ("CLLC") pursuant to which the Company designed, manufactured, sold and installed four synthetic fuel production plants.
-In addition to payment for the plants, the Company received membership interests in two synthetic fuel entities ("Synfuelcos").
-The Synfuelcos derived significant cash flow from the sale of synthetic fuel and tax credits (Internal Revenue Code, Section 29) and consequently distributed significant cash to the Company beginning in 2001 and through 2010.
+In addition to payment for the plants, the Company received membership interests in two synthetic fuel entities.
+These derived significant cash flow from the sale of synthetic fuel and tax credits (Internal Revenue Code, Section 29) and consequently distributed significant cash to the Company beginning in 2001 and through 2010.

 The tax credit legislation expired at the end of calendar year 2007.
 Consequently, the four synthetic fuel plants were decommissioned.
 The plants were sold or transferred to site owners in exchange for a release of all contracted liabilities related to the removal of plants from the sites.
-Gencor no longer has any position in the Synfuelcos and to the best of our knowledge those entities have been dissolved.
+Gencor no longer has any ownership in the two synthetic fuel entities.